 Associate, Hunt, Liljestrom & Wentworth, Santa Ana, CA., with emphasis in plaintiff personal injury (1976-79)

 Defendants defaulted on a lease of property used as a bar.
-Some of the defendants were judgement proof, but combined settlement of the remaining defendants was reached at $25,000.
+Some of the defendants were judgement proof, but combined settlement of the remaining defendants was reached.

 Defendant hired by plaintiff to design and build a medical product.
 They did not produce the product on time and produced a faulty product according to

 plaintiff.
-Defendant claims the delays caused by plaintiff and plaintiff owed them $55,000 for the cost of designing and building the product.
+Defendant claims the delays caused by plaintiff and plaintiff owed them a five-figure sum for the cost of designing and building the product.
 Case settled with plaintiff

-paying defendant $13,000 in satisfaction of their outstanding invoice and defendant will turn over all original design plans and IP documentation.
+paying defendant a low-figure amount in satisfaction of their outstanding invoice and defendant will turn over all original design plans and IP documentation.

 Bad faith insurance case.
 Stipulated judgment in underlying case of seven figures.
 Defendant claimed collusion between the parties and claimed